saleor/saleor.io-learn/product/single-product.md

 description:
 ---

 Sometimes you may need to fetch a specific product.
 Usually, you display the most important product information on the collection page, and then when the user navigates to a specific product you provide details about it.
-This is the moment when you can use the `product` query for fetching those details.
+We can use the `product` query for fetching those details.

+## GraphQL Query for Single Product

+Let's call our query `ProductByID` to make it explicit:

 ```graphql
 query ProductByID($id: ID!) {